noisyoscillator/langevin_dynamics-1/README.rst

 * Adding a module to convert tracjectories into gif to avoid performance issue.
 * Including more physical potentials, such as Lennard-Jones potential.
+* Re-structure the code to use higher level parallelism, and may introduce C/Fortran implementation for heavy computations.

 Credits
 ---------